Indiana Hoosiers men's soccer: Mike Freitag era (2004–2009)

 After leading the Hoosiers for 31 years, Yeagley retired after the 2003 season and was replaced by longtime assistant and former Hoosier All-American Mike Freitag.
 He was an assistant to Yeagley for 11 seasons before taking over the head job.
 Freitag added the program's seventh national title in his inaugural year in 2004, when they beat UC Santa Barbara after a penalty shootout.
-It marked the third occasion in which Indiana had won back-to-back national titles and it was the program's record 17th appearance in the College Cup.
-Following the 2009 season, Freitag's contract was not renewed.